patriciarrsilva/Digital-Campaign/README.md

 - download the zip or clone the directory to your computer and:

-  open the index.html file in a web browser
+  open the index.html file in a web browser (service worker will not be available with this method)

   or

-  run node server.js on the terminal and open localhost:8081/
+  run "node server.js" on the terminal and open localhost:8081/

 ## [Progressive Web Apps (PWAs)](https://en.wikipedia.org/wiki/Progressive_web_applications)